 Analysts say that in advanced democracies with perceived low levels of corruption, rights violations and abuse of political and administrative power, the net effect of a steady decline in the audience numbers, profits and influence of the so-called legacy media on society is likely to be harmful, but to what extent precisely is still an open question.

-In the long run, they continue, if enough bright graduates are not attracted to the industry owing to its crippled finances and occupational hazards, the press will gradually fail to meet society's expectations of its role as a vital public service, the impressive pace and breadth of digital-media innovation notwithstanding.
+In the long run, they say, if enough bright graduates are not attracted to the industry owing to its crippled finances and occupational hazards, the press will gradually fail to meet society's expectations of its role as a vital public service, the impressive pace and breadth of digital-media innovation notwithstanding.

 To be sure, the realisation that it is just not feasible any more to operate a for-profit business whose sole product is high-quality journalism in an age of easy availability of free online content is hardly the most painful blow inflicted in recent memory by technological advancements' double-edged sword.